TeXhackse/komascript-tagging-lab/KOMA-README.md

 KOMA-Script is a versatile bundle of LaTeX2e document classes and packages.
 The classes are designed as replacements to the standard LaTeX2e classes.
 Several features have been added to make them more configurable.

 ------------------------------------------------------------------------------

+## Seeking assistance!

+For over 30 years, KOMA-Script has largely been a one-man show.
+At times, there has been assistance with documentation.
+The first version of a letter class was also originally contributed by another developer.
+Currently, however, maintenance, development, documentation, and testing are once again largely in the hands of a single developer.
+Given the pace at which the LaTeX team is working on the LaTeX kernel and the core packages, this is hardly feasible for a huge project like KOMA-Script.
+The problem is exacerbated by the fact that other projects are also increasingly becoming orphaned.
+This means, for example, that cooperation with the authors of other previously well-maintained packages is now being interrupted, and compatibility with these packages can only be maintained unilaterally and thus in a limited way by KOMA-Script, requiring additional effort.

+Therefore, assistance is urgently needed.
+The simplest form of assistance, namely testing, can be provided by almost every user.
+Unfortunately, due to the constant and sometimes quite short-term adjustments necessary for LaTeX developments, testing often falls by the wayside.

+More information about how to contribute can be found in [`CONTRIBUTING.md`](https://sf.net/p/koma-script/code/HEAD/tree/trunk/CONTRIBUTING.md).

 ## Classes and packages in this release: